 On a limited basis, NVR directly acquires raw parcels of land already zoned for its intended use to develop into finished lots.
-Land under development includes the land acquisition costs, direct improvement costs, capitalized interest, where applicable, and real estate taxes.
-As of March 31, 2014, NVR directly owned five separate raw parcels of land with a carrying value of \$46,083 that it intends to develop into approximately 650 finished lots for use in its homebuilding operations.
-Of the total finished lots, 125 lots are under contract to be sold to an unrelated party under lot purchase agreements.
-None of the raw parcels had any indicators of impairment as of March 31, 2014.
-Based on current market conditions, NVR may on a limited basis continue to directly acquire additional raw parcels to develop into finished lots.
-See the Overview section of Item 2, "Management's Discussion and Analysis of Financial Condition and Results of Operations," included herein, for additional discussion.
+Land under development includes the land acquisition costs, direct improvement costs, capitalized interest where applicable, and real estate taxes.
+As of March 31, 2015, NVR directly owned four separate raw parcels of land with a carrying value of \$35,813 that it intends to develop into approximately 460 finished lots.
+Of the total finished lots, approximately 90 lots are under contract to be sold to an unrelated party under lot purchase agreements.
+During the first quarter of 2015, the Company sold five lots to an unrelated party at an aggregate sales price of approximately \$1,300.
+No lots were sold to unrelated parties during the first quarter of 2014.
+The Company capitalizes interest costs to land under development during the active development of finished lots (see Note 5 for further discussion of capitalized interest).
+None of the raw parcels had any indicators of impairment as of March 31, 2015.
+Based on market conditions, NVR may on a limited basis continue to directly acquire additional raw parcels to develop into finished lots.

-Notes to Condensed Consolidated Financial Statements (dollars in thousands) (unaudited)
+Notes to Condensed Consolidated Financial Statements (dollars and shares in thousands) (unaudited)